venatus9/Hardware-Hacking/README.md

 ![IMG_20241105_144419__01.jpg](https://github.com/user-attachments/assets/95473afe-ae1b-4b6a-a220-ebd9c7d498eb)

-We've identified the second pin to be ground (GND).
+We've identified the 2nd pin to be ground (GND).
 We could visibly suspect this due to it being visibly an odd-one-out, but now it's confirmed!

 ![IMG_20241102_184948__01__01__01__01.jpg](https://github.com/user-attachments/assets/d4d877b8-beb4-4bb4-aa95-16f8ab59224e)

-Now comes the hard part - the rest of the pins.
+Now it get tricker, for here comes the rest of the pins.

 Set your multimeter to 20 DC volatage and turn on the router.
 We'll go through the rest of the pins by keeping the negative probe on the ground pin, while cycling through the rest of the pins.